python-attrs/cattrs/docs/structuring.rst

-In the case of a union consisting exclusively of ``attrs`` classes, ``cattrs`` will attempt to generate a disambiguation function automatically; this will succeed only if each class has a unique, required field.
-Given the following
+In the case of a union consisting exclusively of ``attrs`` classes, ``cattrs`` will attempt to generate a disambiguation function automatically; this will succeed only if each class has a unique field.
+Given the following classes:
-classes:

 .. code-block:: python